Biostatistics, MS

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.

-All applicants must have completed and passed an undergraduate statistics course (e.g. HCD 300, STP 226, ECN 221, or PSY 230), a linear algebra course (e.g. MAT 242, MAT 342 or MAT 343), and a calculus course (e.g. MAT 210, MAT 251 or MAT 270) prior to admission.
-If the requisite coursework is not completed prior to admission, then it must be completed prior to matriculating.
+All applicants should have completed and passed an undergraduate statistics course (e.g., HCD 300, STP 226, ECN 221 or PSY 230), a linear algebra course (e.g., MAT 242, MAT 342 or MAT 343), and a calculus course (e.g. MAT 210, MAT 251 or MAT 270) before admission.
+If the requisite coursework is not completed before admission, it must be completed before matriculating.

-The statement of purpose should be one to two pages that indicate the applicant's interest in the program, knowledge of the field, and career plans.
-Applicants are encouraged to connect with program faculty who could be potential research mentors and include this information in their statement, if available at the time of application.
+The statement of purpose should be one to two pages and indicate the applicant's interest in the program, knowledge of the field, and career plans.
+Applicants are encouraged to connect with program faculty who could be potential research mentors, and include this information in their statement, if available at the time of application.

-Students with a Master of Science in biostatistics can be employed in academic institutions, government agencies and health-related industries.
-Graduates are well-positioned to support public health needs.
-Career opportunities include:
+Graduates are employed in academic institutions, government agencies and health-related industries, and they are well positioned to support public health needs.
+Career opportunities include these positions:

-These positions are all classified as "Bright Outlook occupations" from the Bureau of Labor Statistics, which is officially defined as the occupations expected to grow rapidly in the next several years with large numbers of job openings.
-They are new and emerging occupations with potential high salaries.
+These positions are all classified as "Bright Outlook occupations" by the Bureau of Labor Statistics; these are officially defined as occupations expected to grow rapidly in the next several years, with large numbers of job openings.
+They are new and emerging occupations with potentially high salaries.

 chsgrad@asu.edu